-What began as a planned trip to the Sudan to check on the Water Well project ended up, due to civil unrest in the Sudan, in a trip to Uganda.
+Initially planning to travel to Sudan to check on the Water Well project, Paula traveled to Uganda instead due to Sudan’s civil unrest.
 Fr.
-Don put Paula in touch with the St. Kizito Foundation representative in Africa who met her at Entebbe airport along with some Good Samaritan sisters who she ended up staying with for over a month in Uganda.
+Don put Paula in touch with the St. Kizito Foundation representative in Africa.
+Our representative met her at Entebbe airport with some Good Samaritan sisters, whom she stayed with for over a month.

-Sister Mary Peter, a Good Samaritan sister, runs Kyasira Home of Hope orphanage in Uganda.
-A few of the children assisted by the St. Kizito Foundation are part of this community.
-The poverty is overwhelming - but so is the genuine hospitality and joy of the residents of this community ranging in ages 3 to 20 years old.
-Paula conveyed that she was greeted like an important dignitary.
+Sr. Mary Peter, a Good Samaritan Sister, runs Kyasira Home of Hope orphanage in Uganda.
+A few children assisted by the St. Kizito Foundation are part of this community.
+The poverty is overwhelming, but so is the genuine hospitality and joy of the residents of this community ranging in ages three to 20 years old.
+Paula conveyed that the residents greeted her like she was an important dignitary.

-Paula set to work teaching math, writing, language as well as some “home skills” to the students.
-School supplies like paper, pencils, charts etc. are not plentiful.
-Math classes are conducted using rocks.
-Home skills like washing clothing, bedding etc. were also demonstrated.
-Clothing is washed by hand in buckets with water drawn from nearby Lake Victoria.
-Clothing is then hung out to dry.
+Paula got to work teaching math, writing, language, and some “home skills” (washing clothing, bedding, etc.) to the students.
+School supplies like paper, pencils, and charts are not plentiful; for example, teachers conduct math classes using rocks.
+Residents wash clothes by hand in buckets with water drawn from nearby Lake Victoria.

 Paula observed that all members of this community had chores.
-The Home is on about 30 plus acres which are used to grow crops – vegetables and fruit which are used to feed the residence.
-Fish is a special treat sometimes provided by fisherman.
-There are farm animals – such as chickens – which provide eggs that are sold to provide income.
-Brickmaking is also done on the property and provides income as well.
-The Sisters who run this orphanage and school along with the children take pride in what they have and work hard to be self-sufficient.
+The home is on about 30+ acres used to grow crops (vegetables and fruit) to feed the residence.
+Fish is a special treat sometimes provided by fishermen.
+There are chickens, which provide eggs to sell to provide income.
+They also perform brickmaking on the property as another source of income.
+The Sisters who run this orphanage and school, along with the children, take pride in what they have and work hard to be self-sufficient.

-Paula left Uganda after spending over a month there – forever changed - she plans to return in the fall.
-In the meantime, she stays in contact with Sister Mary Peter as well as with three college students who she adopted into her family.
-She continues to spread the word among family and friends about the children and their challenges.
-Through her generosity she has shined a light on this community and it has resulted in a number of positive outcomes and blessings both for the children as well as the givers.
-Through Paula’s efforts a number of children now have a pen pal in the USA.
-The pen pal offers social and emotional support through letter writing; pen pals will sometimes offer financial assistance with their tuition.
+Paula left Uganda after spending over a month there, forever changed.
+She plans to return in the fall.
+In the meantime, she stays in contact with Sr. Mary Peter and three college students that she adopted into her family.
+She continues to spread the word among family and friends about the children and their challenges, shining a light on this community.
+This has resulted in several positive outcomes and blessings for the children and givers.
+For example, many children now have a pen pal in the USA.
+The pen pal offers social and emotional support through letter writing.
+Pen pals will sometimes offer financial assistance with their tuition.